Scott Brown biography

 In February 2007, Scott Brown created some controversy when he appeared at King Philip Regional High School in Wrentham during a debate on gay marriage.
-Previously, a group of high school students had created a Facebook page attacking Brown and making derogatory remarks about his daughter, Ayla.
+A group of high school students had created a Facebook page attacking Brown, where derogatory remarks were posted about Brown's daughter, Ayla.
 During his presentation, Brown defended himself and his daughter by reading profane comments that were posted to the site, as well as the names of the students who wrote them.

-Brown's position on gay marriage has also been controversial; he once remarked that the decision by then-state senator Cheryl Jacques to have a baby with her domestic partner was "unusual for two women & in terms of what's normal in today's society."
-The comment caused a media clamor, and forced Brown to retract the statement days later.
+Brown's position on gay marriage has also been controversial; he once remarked that the decision by former Massachusetts State Senator Cheryl Jacques to have a baby with her domestic partner was "just not normal, in terms of what's normal in today's society."
+The comment caused a media clamor, forcing Brown to retract the statement days later.

 However, the incident wasn't enough to derail Brown's political rise to prominence.
 While in the state senate, he voted against the repeal of the state law that barred out-of-state gay couples from marrying in Massachusetts and later, voted for a constitutional amendment banning gay marriage, and opposed the repeal of the federal Defense of Marriage Act.
-During his career in the state legislator he generally supported more conservative causes.
+During his career in the state legislature, he generally supported more conservative causes.
 However, prior to adopting a pro-life stance, he publicly affirmed his support for Roe v.
 Wade.

-During his tenure as state senator, he made his mark as a strong advocate for veterans' affairs.
-As a member of the Veterans' and Federal Affairs committee, he authored a 2007 law that put a check-box on state income tax forms to indicate whether the individual had served in Iraq or Afghanistan.
-The motion helped the state to notify veterans of available services and benefits.
+During his tenure in the Senate, Brown made his mark as an advocate for veterans' affairs.
+As a member of the Joint Committee on Veterans and Federal Affairs, he authored a 2007 law that put a check-box on state income tax forms to recognize soldiers who served in Iraq and Afghanistan.
+The motion helped inform veterans of services and benefits available in the state.

-On election night, January 19, 2010, Scott Brown won the election by a 52 to 47 percent margin.
-He performed well in Republican strongholds, and kept rival Coakley's margins down in many Democratic precincts.
-He was able to garner independent voters who had supported Democrats in the past were frustrated with recent events in Washington over high unemployment, Wall Street bailouts, exploding federal budget deficits and partisan wrangling over health care.
+Brown won the election on January 19, 2010, by a 52-to-47 percent margin.
+He had performed well in Republican strongholds, and kept rival Coakley's margins down in many Democratic precincts.
+He was able to garner support from independent voters who had backed Democrats in the past, and were frustrated with various national issues, including high unemployment, Wall Street bailouts, exploding federal budget deficits and partisan wrangling over health-care reform.